Introduction

 Main types of Poisoning

-Poisoning can be divided into Acute and Chronic.
+Poisoning can be divided into Acute, Chronic and Accumulative.

 Chronic poisoning occurs with repeated exposure over a period of time.
 Only certain poisons are prone to chronic toxicity as many poisons are broken down or expelled from the body quite rapidly.
 When the half life of a drug is 24 hours or longer and the patient is taking doses daily, an accumulative effect leading to chronic poisoning is a potential.
 Of course, this can be averted by having regular pauses in treatment.
 For example a pause after 2–3 weeks of using herbs that contain pyrrolizidine alkaloids can avert chronic toxicity.